deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 Ava sat down.
 “I used him to cheat on my boyfriend,” she said, stating it so bluntly and mercilessly that Simon was put in mind of a flagellant scourging their own back.

-“Oh, *Ava*... you bloody idiot.”
+“Oh, *Ava*...you bloody idiot.”
 Simon groaned, not unkindly.

 “Yeah.
 Biggest mistake of my life.”
 She poured herself a drink and sipped it.